 It’s warm, soft and a perfect fit.
 Its smooth, golden surface reflects and radiates a golden light.
 The inside is engraved, etched with significance.
 My wedding ring’s embracing circumference holds thirty-four years and the possibility of many more.

 Now, in this moment, it’s all ok.
 All, being everything that really matters, is presently in order.
-When I take the time to stop and listen, to filter out all the crazy static interference, when I disengage from what is gone and stop second-guessing the future, then I know that all is well - and now is all that matters.
-The gift of the present.
+When I take the time to stop and listen, to filter out all the crazy static interference, when I disengage from what is gone and stop second-guessing the future, then I know that all is well – and now is all that matters.… Continue reading The Gift of the Present

 Twenty nine of them now.
 Twenty nine times that I’ve been taken back to that cold, snowy morning.
 The two-year-old whisked from her bed and taken next door.
 The car, the ambulance, the pain.
-The operating theatre - and then, “It’s a boy!” said the midwife.
+The operating theatre – and then, “It’s a boy!” said the midwife.
 “We don’t have boys in my family,” I said.
-“You do now!” said the doctor.
-And I marvelled, instantly in love - my perfect wee son.
-And every 17th of January, I’m taken right back there to marvel once more.
-Happy Birthday, son.
+“You do now!” said… Continue reading Twenty Nine Reminders